1996 Dallas Cowboys season: Wildcard vs. Minnesota Vikings (December 28, 1996)

-The Cowboys put the game away in the first half in exploding to a 30-0 lead and ultimately winning 40-15.
+The Cowboys put the game away in the first half in exploding to a 30–0 lead and ultimately winning 40–15.
 The Cowboys forced six Vikings turnovers and put up 438 yards of offense.

 Divisional Round at Carolina Panthers (January 5, 1997)

-The dynasty of the decade in essence ended in a 26-17 defeat to the second-year Panthers in their first ever playoff game.
+The dynasty of the decade in essence ended in a 26–17 defeat to the second-year Panthers in their first playoff game.
 The week started ominously with sexual violence allegations against Michael Irvin and Erik Williams (later disproven).
-Irvin’s weekend ended on the game’s second play as he was brought down by Lamar Lathon and broke his collarbone.
-Deion Sanders was later injured on a tackle by Tyrone Poole as the Panthers clawed to a 23-17 lead in the fourth.
+Irvin's weekend ended on the game's second play as he was brought down by Lamar Lathon and broke his collarbone.
+Deion Sanders was later injured on a tackle by Tyrone Poole as the Panthers clawed to a 23–17 lead in the fourth.
 Troy Aikman’s final two possessions ended in interceptions as the game combined for just 471 yards of offense.
+The Cowboys ultimately lost 26-17 to the #2 seeded Carolina Panthers in Charlotte.